Advanced Analysis of Linked Health Data

 The modular structure of the unit provides students with a theoretical grounding in the classroom on each topic, followed by a training session on the corresponding technological computing solutions.
 Students use fictitious but realistic linked data files in the hands-on exercises.
 One-on-one coaching and instruction is available in the computing laboratory session each afternoon on how to problem-solve complex research scenarios covered by the hands-on exercises.

-The course caters to users of SPSS, SAS or Stata with course materials and exercises covering all three statistical software packages.
+The course caters to users of SPSS, SAS, Stata or R with course materials and exercises covering all three statistical software packages.
 Advanced principles of health and social epidemiology are combined with hands-on practical exercises in the implementation of computing solutions for managing and analysing a range of complex linked data sets.

 Professor David Preen provides students with a theoretical grounding in the classroom on each topic, followed by a training session on the corresponding technological computing solutions.
 Students use multiple fictitious but realistically modelled linked data files in the hands-on exercises.
 The course will also include a series of guest presentations throughout the five days.
 Professors Preen, along with additional lab demonstrators, will be available in the computing laboratory session each afternoon and conduct one-on-one coaching for those who need assistance.